spiraloid/Spiraloid-Toolkit-for-Blender/README.md

 (Remember to activate each them immediately after you install them, otherwise it’s a long list to search through)

-You might also need to buy your own copy of these paid addons as my hotkeys assume they are installed.
+I strongly you buy your own copy of these paid addons as my hotkeys assume they are installed. xray box select especially

 https://gumroad.com/l/daldj
 https://gum.co/dolly_zoom_truck_shift?recommended_by=library